7MoOdY2002/EASY-COMPETITIVE-PROGRAMMING-WITH-VISUAL-STUDIO-2022/README.md

 ---

-## **I don't particularly think this is the best way to do it, but this is how i manage my project for competitve programming, I hope this helped you and thank you very much for reading! 🤗**
+## **I don't particularly think this is the best way to do it, but this is how i manage my projects for competitve programming, I hope this helped you and thank you very much for reading! 🤗**